-When Piasecke entered the Army in 1943, Lichtenberg Bros. agreed to operate his poultry, egg and feed business until he returned.
+When Piasecke entered the Army in 1943, the Princeton Produce Company, forerunner to Lichtenberg Bros., agreed to operate his poultry, egg and feed business until he returned.

 Piasecke returned as planned and in 1946 purchased the building at 630 West Water Street.
 He remodeled the front of the building four years later.